 Network digital twins facilitate data sharing and organizational collaboration.
 For example, in the case of a natural disaster forecast, the autonomous network can be informed of potential issues and it can make automatic adjustments based on this.

-Editor’s note: additional advantages that fit in terms of network digital twin is FFS.
+NOTE: Additional advantages that fit in terms of network digital twin is FFS.

 4.3 Emulation, Simulation and Modelling Time